rackerlabs/rackspace-how-to/content/general/encryption-fundamentals.md

 were instrumental in creating improvements to encryption - often by breaking existing ciphers.

-So how do we encrypt things in a way that we can be reasonably certain no one can decrypt them without our key?
+So how do we encrypt things in a manner that provides some certainty that no one can decrypt them without our key?
 This is a difficult thing to explain, so we're going to start with the oldest and simplest types of ciphers and begin working our way up to more modern techniques.

 ### Mono-alphabetic Ciphers